thefutureseer/socialConnector/README.md

 # socialConnector

 Exclusive groups connect for business and pleasure.
-Rated G for the whole family
+Rated G inclusive for the whole family.